Projects

 Software testing is an important self-regulatory skill in software development.
 I’m interested in research regarding the teaching and learning of software testing.
 My work has focused on students’ testing process and test quality.

-- We mined program snapshot histories for insight into students’ test writing habits [SIGCSE ‘19]
+- We mined program snapshot histories for insight into students’ test writing habits and learned that (surprise!) regular engagement with testing throughout a project lifecycle led to improved project outcomes.
+[SIGCSE ‘19]

 Other early-stage active projects